Information-Energy Capacity Region for SLIPT Systems over Lognormal Fading Channels: A Theoretical and Learning-Based Analysis: Cooperative Information-Energy Capacity Learning

 The proposed cooperative framework that learns both generator and discriminator is shown in Fig. \ref{fig:GAN}, where $H_1$ and $H_2$ represent the channels between the LED transmitter and the PD and PV, respectively, and $\pi(\cdot)$ is a permutation function. {The generator network \( G(z) \) generates input samples that approximate the optimal input distribution, while the discriminator network \( D(x, y, y') \) estimates mutual information by distinguishing between true input-output samples and randomly paired samples.
 The overall objective is to refine \( G(z) \) such that the generated inputs maximize mutual information while satisfies the AP and EH constraints.
 To formalize this, we define the loss function as

-where \( H_1(G(z)) \) and \( H_2(G(z)) \) represent the received signals at the PD and PV cell, respectively. \( \pi(\cdot) \) is a permutation function that shuffles input-output pairs to create non-optimal sample distributions for training the discriminator.}
+where \( H_1(G(z)) \) and \( H_2(G(z)) \) represent the received signals at the PD and PV cell, respectively. \( \pi(\cdot) \) is a permutation function that shuffles input-output pairs to create non-optimal sample distributions for training the discriminator.
+In addition to mutual information maximization, we introduce penalty terms to enforce SLIPT constraints